GluuFederation/docs-oxd-prod/3.1.1/sources/install/index.md

 ## Linux Packages
-We are still working on publishing linux packages for oxd 3.1.1.
+We are finalizing linux packages for oxd 3.1.1.
 They will be available shortly.
 We will notify our email lists when they are published.

 <!---
 Find the proper linux package below.
 After installation you can configure oxd-server following the [configuration instructions](../configuration/index.md).